G-Research/dgraph-lanl-csr/SPARK.md

 ## Runtime statistics

 This Spark application takes 2-3 hours with 8 CPUs, 4 GB JVM memory and 100 GB SSD to transform the entire dataset into RDF.

 Loading the RDF into Dgraph is a different story.
-With 16 CPUs, 32 GB RAM, 200 GB temporary disk space and 200 GB SSD disks this takes 16 hours.
+This takes 16 hours with 16 CPUs, 32 GB RAM, 200 GB temporary disk space and 200 GB SSD disks.